Skip to Content

 You’ll teach your students all different kinds of money lessons from these ideas.

-Step #1 is to have your students brainstorm a big list of all the things they want, and then to narrow down to just one to focus on for the whole week.
+Step #1 is to have your students brainstorm a big list of all the things they want, and then narrow down to just one to focus on for the whole week.

 Then, you’ll come up with activities and ideas to show them how to get what they want: